 English at Cranborne

 At Cranborne, we strive to instil a love of reading.
-Books build the foundations of our English curriculum as each year group uses high quality texts to plan their writing.
+Books build the foundations of our English curriculum as each year group uses high quality texts to plan their writing sequences.

-In addition to this, children have separate whole class reading sessions where they focus on one small extract at a time.
+In addition to this, children have separate whole class reading sessions three times a week.
+In these sessions, a class will focus on one text/extract at a time using interactive software to model effective strategies and practise answering questions and finding vocabulary effectively.

-Children at Cranborne can also practice their reading individually using our library and Accelerated Reader resource.
-This is an app that qiuzzes children on their own reading book using multiple choice questions.
+Children at Cranborne can also practise their reading individually using our library and Accelerated Reader resource.
+This is an app that quizzes children on their own reading book using multiple choice questions.

-Children in Reception and Year One follow the Read Write Inc phonic scheme and look at one reading book per week.
+Children in Reception and Year One follow the Read Write Inc phonic scheme and look at one reading book per week (see our 'Phonics' page in Curriculum for more information).

 How can you support your child?

-Pick out interesting or unfamilar vocabulary and discuss meaning.
+- Pick out interesting or unfamiliar vocabulary and discuss meaning.
 You could also look at other words that mean similar things (these are called synonyms).

-Ask them to summarise what they have read.
+- Ask your child to summarise what they have read.

-If children are finding it tricky to read a work encourage them to use sound it out using a range of strategies; using their phonics, breaking it in to syllables and looking at the root word.
+- If children are finding it tricky to read a work encourage them to use sound it out using a range of strategies; using their phonics, breaking it in to syllables, looking at the root word or reading it in context.

 "The more that you read, the more things you will know.
 The more that you learn, the more places you'll go." - Dr Seuss.